Cheapest Out of State Tuition Colleges by State

-Georgia Military College is for students that are not only looking for an education but also for a chance to serve their country.
-It’s not required to have military aspirations to be enrolled in this school. but students here have an opportunity to enroll in Reserve Officer Training Corps (ROTC) and Junior ROTC programs.
+Georgia Military College is for students that are not only looking for education but also for a chance to serve their country.
+It’s not required to have military aspirations to be enrolled in this school. but students here have an opportunity to enroll in the Reserve Officer Training Corps (ROTC) and Junior ROTC programs.
 GMC programs can include military training as well as a traditional education component.
 GMC is designed to help students in any way possible.
 Open admissions at this school means that students just have to have a high school diploma or a GED to be accepted, and personalized tutoring helps students get up to speed on their coursework.

 Hawaii – Brigham Young University-Hawaii

 - Out of state tuition cost: $5,400

 - Total tuition cost: $18,348

 If you’ve ever wanted to go to college on a tropical island while still staying in the United States, then Brigham Young University – Hawaii should be on your list.
 The first of the BYU campuses on our list, BYU Hawaii is the preeminent international center of learning in the Pacific.
 While it has a small campus of around 2500 students, these students represent more than 70 different countries from all over the Pacific.
 In fact, the student body is so diverse that most students speak two or more languages.
 Small classes taught by expert faculty in an area removed from the noise of Honolulu makes this learning environment one of the best the island has to offer.

 - Out of state tuition cost: $4,018